Maths

 Model data by finding the best fit candidate distribution among those in DISTRIBUTIONS.
 One can find an example use of this function in the gallery.

-• ax (matplotlib.axes.Axes) -- the matplotlib.axes.Axes on which to plot the probability density function of the different fitted distributions.
+• ax (matplotlib.axes.Axes, optional) -- The matplotlib.axes.Axes on which to plot the probability density function of the different fitted distributions.
 This should be provided as the axis on which the distribution data is plotted, as it will add to that plot.
+If not provided, no plotting will be done.

 Example